zikula-modules/Pages/README.md

 ## Requirements

-The `master` branch of this module is intended for being used with Zikula 3.0.
+The `main` branch of this module is intended for being used with Zikula 3.0.
 For Zikula 2.0.x look at [releases](https://github.com/zikula-modules/Pages/releases/) and the [v3 branch](https://github.com/zikula-modules/Pages/tree/v3).

 ## Installation